dschioberg/MIDS-1D-Computing-Basics/1DBridgeclass.md

 The following course is offered through EDX and was created by NYU: https://courses.edx.org/courses/course-v1:NYUx+FCS.OS.1+1T2020/course/

 This course is relatively short with 5 lectures rangning from 50 minutes to 1 hour 40 minutes.
+Please do not skip over weeks 3 and 4.

 <details>
   <summary>Quiz - click to see</summary>